 Potential adopters want to know what their future pet is going to be like in real life.
 Have your fosters take videos of snuggles and playtime.
 Making an emotional connection through a screen can be hard, so the more real the better.
 Real cute is good too!

 Amazing job!
 You now have Mr. and Mrs. Jones snapping pictures, posting on social media, and writing animal bios about Charlie that make you cry and laugh.
 Now you need to get all of this content from them.

 Make a schedule for your pet fosters and provide a consistent way to receive marketing pieces.
 This will keep your fosters and yourself on track.
 For example, request that you get your pet templates back once a week and send them to your email.
+You may want to have them help write their foster pets’ bios too.
 Once received, you’re ready to post on your rescue’s site and get these animals adopted.

 Here at Pawlytics, we will soon have an option to set up reminder notifications.
 You will have the option to send reminders to your pet fosters to send in their marketing content.
 This option is also great for sending reminders about vet visits or medication schedules.
 Contact us if you want more information about this.